Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/staticdefense/emplacement_weapons.md

 # spotlight0
 **Spotlight Tower**
 |[upgrade_display]{upgrade:"immersiveintelligence:emplacement/spotlight_tower"}|
 A rustic emplacement, the [Spotlight Tower] provides a covered vantage point with a built-in spotlight, similar to the Floodlight which can be used to track enemies in darkness.
+Shining the light on an enemy will expose them and cause them to freeze in fear!
 # searchlight0
 **Searchlight**
 |[upgrade_display]{upgrade:"immersiveintelligence:emplacement/searchlight"}|
-Similar to the Spotlight Tower, the [Searchlight] removes the vantage point and permits a larger light installation for greater coverage, as well as increasing accuracy of allied fire.
+Similar to the Spotlight Tower, the [Searchlight] removes the vantage point and permits a larger light installation for greater vertical coverage, as well as increasing accuracy of allied fire.
 Works best when connected to a [Radar](radar.md).
+Note that horizontal range is reduced compared to the Tower.